andrey-zherikov/argparse/README.md

 ### Help styling mode

-`Config.helpStylingMode` - styling mode that is used to print help text.
+`Config.stylingMode` - styling mode that is used to print help text.
 It has the following type: `enum StylingMode { autodetect, on, off }`.

 Default value is `Config.StylingMode.autodetect`.